32 Spinal Motor Control and Proprioception

 The Golgi tendon organ is a proprioceptor that measures muscle tension, or the force of contraction.
 They also contribute to our detection of weight, as we lift something heavy for example.
 Golgi tendon organs are located in the tendon that connects the muscle to bone.
 The tendon is made up of collagen fibrils and the Group 1b sensory axons are intertwined within the collagen fibrils.
 When the muscle experiences an increase in tension, the collagen fibrils surrounding the 1b sensory axon physically squeeze the 1b axon, opening mechanically-gated ion channels within the 1b sensory axon.

-Image of the structure of a Golgi tendon organ.
-Details in caption and text.
+Structure of a Golgi tendon organ.

 Figure 32.16.
 Golgi tendon organ.
 Golgi tendon organs are located within muscle tendons.
 A Group 1b sensory axon intertwines within the collagen fibrils of the muscle tendon.
 When the muscle experiences an increase in tension, the collagen fibrils squeeze the 1b sensory axon, causing a signal to travel down the 1b axon toward the spinal cord.
 ‘Golgi tendon organ’ by Valerie Hedges is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.